explodinglabs/jsonrpcserver/doc/index.rst

 Logging
 =======

-To see the json messages being passed back and forth, set the log level to INFO::
+To see the JSON messages being passed back and forth, set the log level to INFO::

     import logging